 Even in doomer / prepper / collapse-aware circles, we still all too often find ourselves falling into thinking in terms of “… when collapse happens” — instead of recognizing that it is already happening.
+(How does the saying go? — The future is here; it’s just unevenly distributed.)

 For about 20 years I’ve been noticing this pattern.
 I call it the “trying to keep one foot on the pier while the other foot is stepping onto the boat.”

 But be assured, there is lots of support out there.
 I’ve noticed that more of us are on this path than we might think.
+Our safety lies with sharing and cooperating.

 Sharon’s article (link below) encourages us to fully recognize that collapse is something that is happening right now, as we speak, and not at some hypothetical point in the future when a certain critical mass of boxes are ticked.

-Collapse is not some anarchist paradise where we suddenly get left in peace to build our own infrastructure, parallel systems etc. Nope, we’ve just got to set about doing this under the current conditions where we are at right now.
-So, for example, while we are turning our yards into food forest and native plant paradise, we’re still going to have to deal with code enforcement.
+Collapse is not some anarchist paradise where we suddenly get left in peace to build our own infrastructure, parallel systems etc. Nope, we’ve just got to set about doing that under the current conditions, wherever we are at, right now.

 Further Exploration: